salomellabres/openduck/README.md

 The OpenMM implementation of OpenDUck is divided in two steps: the preparation using `openmm_forcefields` and the production (MD/SMD) following the dynamic undocking protocol.
 During the preparation step, the protein is reduced to the pocket region during the _chunking_ step, then the ligand and receptor are parametrized and the solvation box is generated.
 After equilibration, the sequential MD/SMD simulations, sampling and steering the main interaction from the specified distances, are run in OpenMM.

-The openMM submodules are setup to allow independent usage of the previously mentioned steps:
+The openMM submodules are set up to allow independent usage of the previously mentioned steps:

     * `openmm-full-protocol`: Executes the full OpenDuck protocol, from the protein-ligand files to the steered simulations
     * `openmm-prepare`: Executes only the preparation and equilibration of the protein-ligand complex
     * `openmm-from-equilibrated`: Executes only the production of MD/SMD runs from an equilibrated input.
     * `openmm-from-amber`: Starts the openDuck simulations from an AMBER topology.

-#### Openmm-full-protocol
+#### openmm-full-protocol

 The complete OpenDUck protocol through OpenMM can be executed using the `openmm-full-protocol` submodule.
 The full protocol executes the following steps: